RusPiRo/ruspiro-register/README.md

 # Register abstraction crate for the RusPiRo kernel

-This Crate provides easy to use and compile time safe access abstraction to MMIO (memory mapped input output) registers of the Raspberry Pi.
+This crate provides easy to use and compile time safe access abstraction to MMIO (memory mapped input output) registers of the Raspberry Pi.
+This crate also provides definitions for some aarch64 and aarch32 cp15 system register.
+Whether the aarch64 or aarch32 register are available depends on the target architecture used while building this crate.

 [![Travis-CI Status](https://api.travis-ci.org/RusPiRo/ruspiro-register.svg?branch=master)](https://travis-ci.org/RusPiRo/ruspiro-register)
 [![Latest Version](https://img.shields.io/crates/v/ruspiro-register.svg)](https://crates.io/crates/ruspiro-register)